HasanYahya101/Palate-Path-Vite/README.md

 ## UI Library

 Radix UI and ShadCN components were used to create the UI of the website.
 Moreover, Vite was used to create this React Project.
+Moreover, for Database [SQLite Cloud](https://sqlitecloud.io/) was used.
+The schema built file can be found in Resources.

 ## Deployment